storesafe/cordova-sqlite-storage/README.md

 In case you get stuck with something please read through the [support](#support) section and follow the instructions before raising an issue.
 Professional support is also available by contacting: <sales@litehelpers.net>

-### Plugin usage examples
+### Plugin usage examples and tutorials

+**Simple example:**

 - [brodybits / cordova-sqlite-storage-starter-app](https://github.com/brodybits/cordova-sqlite-storage-starter-app) (using `cordova-sqlite-storage` plugin version)
-- <http://stackoverflow.com/questions/26604952/a-simple-cordova-android-example-including-sqlite-read-write-and-search> (also using `cordova-sqlite-storage` plugin version)

-### Plugin tutorials
+**Tutorials:**

-- <https://phonegappro.com/tutorials/phonegap-sqlite-tutorial-with-example-apache-cordova/> (using `cordova-sqlite-storage` plugin version)
+- <https://codesundar.com/cordova-sqlite-storage/> (using `cordova-sqlite-storage` plugin version with JQuery)

-**NOTICE:** The above tutorial shows `cordova plugin add cordova-sqlite-storage` with the `--save` flag missing, needed in case of Cordova CLI pre-7.0 to keep the plugins in `config.xml` (automatic starting with Cordova CLI 7.0).

-Other plugin tutorials wanted ref: [litehelpers/Cordova-sqlite-storage#609](https://github.com/litehelpers/Cordova-sqlite-storage/issues/609)
+**PITFALL WARNING:** A number of tutorials show up in search results that use Web SQL database instead of this plugin.

+WANTED: simple, working CRUD tutorial sample ref: [litehelpers / Cordova-sqlite-storage#795](https://github.com/litehelpers/Cordova-sqlite-storage/issues/795)

 ### SQLite resources